anorman728/Ant/README.md

 Ant can be installed with [the installer program](/Ant%20Installer%201.1.1.zip).

-Ant is currently a Windows-only program.
+Ant is currently a Windows-only program, but AntDebug.exe (the version created when Visual Studio is debugging the program) works fine in Wine.
+(It also works as a standalone Windows exe if you want to use it without actually installing anything.)
+This debug program is in the root directory of this repo.

 Ant is developed by Andrew Norman.
 You can find my website at [https://anorman728.com](https://anorman728.com).